insqu/sc/UPDATE-unfinished.md

 - Firefox https://www.mozilla.org/en-GB/firefox/
 - Brave https://brave.com/

-After installing either new broswer, we can select and follow the install instructions for MetaMask here
+After installing either new browser, we can select and follow the install instructions for MetaMask here
 - Install metamask: https://metamask.io/

 Follow the install instructions, and create a new account.
 Call this account something memorable, it can be whatever you like!